-There are many ways to receive funding to support your research.
+There are many ways to receive funding to support your research, through the Office for Undergraduate Research, from other institutions at UNC, and from external sources.

-OUR sponsors or co-sponsors four fellowship programs which offer funding for students to do mentored research in the summer and/or academic year:
+OUR sponsors or co-sponsors several fellowship programs which offer funding for students to do mentored research in the summer and/or academic year:

 - SURF: Summer Undergraduate Research Fellowships